flaxandteal/dp-compose/cantabular-import/README.md

 You will also need to run `make generate-prod` in the dp-frontend-dataset-controller to generate the asset files.

+For dp-frontend-dataset-controller you will need to generate assets using `make generate-prod`

 You will also need to make sure you have some datasets into your Mongo collections.
 The easiest way to do this is to use the import script in `dp-dataset-api`.
 Currently it can be found on it's own branch